yasamankarami/compass/README.md

 For comprehensive documentation and tutorials, visit [the wiki](../../wiki).

 ## Contributing
-If you are interested in contributing to the project, please review the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you are interested in contributing to the project, please review the guidelines in the [CONTRIBUTING.rst](CONTRIBUTING.rst) file.

 ## License
 This project is licensed under the MIT License.
-For more details, check the [LICENSE](LICENSE) file.
+For more details, check the [LICENSE](LICENSE.txt) file.

 ## Citing compass